About the workshop

 How can public service managers deliver strong results in such circumstances?
 This workshop focuses on performance management at an organisational level.
 In particular, we explore the challenges created by recent events, such as Covid-19, examine how performance frameworks can be developed to enable senior managers to evaluate progress towards overall strategic objectives, how to align performance and financial management to deliver value for money, and how to demonstrate value for money to external stakeholders.

 What the workshop will cover

-The workshop will include briefings, discussion sessions and practical case study material, with visits to key practitioners to examine good practice.
+The workshop will include briefings, discussion sessions and practical case study material.
 It aims to be highly interactive and you are encouraged to: share your experiences with other participants; debate the potential added value of applying some of the features of models used in the UK; and consider skills and resources required to develop a framework for organisational performance management.

 How participants will benefit

 You will be able to: